 Thanks all, and happy revising 🙂

-Hi Jasper, you can view grades and detailed written feedback for all major assignments in the OpenLab Gradebook (where all grades have been posted this semester).
+Hi Neal, yes, of course!
+Please do make sure you view (and utilize) all the feedback I’ve been giving you!
+You can view grades and detailed written feedback for all major assignments in the OpenLab Gradebook (where all grades have been posted this semester).
 You can access the Gradebook via the dashboard (look in the top of the lefthand menu), or from the link in the right sidebar of the course site homepage.
-Please do make sure you view (and utilize) all the feedback I’ve been giving you 🙂

 For additional clarity, I added a new note about the three files you need to submit to Dropbox for Unit 4 by tomorrow night.
 Look for the highlighted bullet point in Week 17 under “Key Details & Logistics.”